Here’s How a GPO Might Lower Your Commercial Cleaning Supply Costs

-An industry GPO works much the same way, though a GPO doesn’t physically distribute products.
+An industry GPO works much the same way, though the organization doesn’t physically distribute products.
 Instead, it’s a membership organization that negotiates contracts for supplies at rates that individual businesses couldn’t manage on their own.
-In turn, manufacturers provide these products to businesses at a discount because they know GPO members will purchase them.
+In turn, manufacturers provide these products to businesses at a discount because they know members of the GPO will purchase them.
 You might think of it as the economy of scale or even a cooperative to some degree.

 At first glance, this seems like a winning situation.
 But other than a great way to save money on supply costs, what else can a GPO do for you?
 You probably guessed there’s more to it, so let’s sweep up the details.